Wednesday, June 10, 2026

 My beliefs are the same as they were when I left home at the age of 18.
 The only difference is that I began to follow the ancient traditions as laid out in the Bible.
 I worship the same God today as I did when I was 18.
 But because I changed "religion," Words such as "idol worshiper" and "Mary worshiper" have been used by those who I hold in very high esteem.

 Nothing, could be further from the truth.
-Catholics do not worship idols.
+Catholics do not worship idols nor do we worship Mary.
 We worship the way Jesus did, through prayer and living life according to the law as set down in the 10 Commandments.
 The “Mass” began when early Christians gathered together in their homes to share a meal in memory of Jesus, as he had asked them to do on the night before he died (“The Last Supper”).
 There is no "obligation," we attend Mass because we love God.
 We Catholics get together to pray, read the Scriptures, and share the meal as it is written in Acts 2:42-47:

 "They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved."